lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 _What's `self.bitmaps`?_

-`self.bitmaps` is an Array of 10 bitmaps, indexed from 0 to 9...
+`self.bitmaps` is an Array of 10 hand-drawn bitmaps, indexed from 0 to 9...

 ![Self Bitmaps](https://lupyuen.github.io/images/handdrawn-bitmaps.png)